The Bankrate promise

 Conversely, it’s possible to qualify for a debt consolidation loan with bad credit, but you should expect to pay a higher interest rate overall.
 With that being said, a bad-credit loan could still help you save money, provided your new interest rate is lower than the current rates you’re paying.

-Why it’s important: You’ll want to know what your credit score looks like and how that affects the rates you can get.
-The better your overall credit profile, the better interest rates and terms you’ll be able to get.
+Why it’s important: Your credit score affects the debt payoff products you’ll qualify for, as well as the rates you can get.
+The better your overall credit profile, the more likely it is you’ll be able to qualify for better interest rates and terms.

 6. Types of debt

 As you compare debt consolidation loans and balance transfer credit cards, it can also help to think about the types of debt you have.
 Generally speaking, debt consolidation loans are a good option if you have multiple types of debt to consolidate.
-This is based on the fact that debt consolidation loans give you a lump sum upfront, which you can use to pay off medical bills, credit card bills, payday loans and any other debts you have.
+This is because debt consolidation loans give you a lump sum upfront, which you can use to pay off medical bills, credit card bills, payday loans and any other debts you have.

-By contrast, balance transfer credit cards can be a better option if you have only credit card debt.
-This is based on the fact that many balance transfer credit cards only let you consolidate other credit card balances.
+By contrast, balance transfer credit cards can be a better option if you have only credit card debt, since most balance transfer credit cards only let you consolidate other credit card balances.
 Balance transfer credit cards can also be a good option for paying down small amounts of high-interest credit card debt due to their relatively short introductory periods.

 Why it’s important: Your credit mix factors into your credit score.
 Having different types of debt can improve your credit score.